f-mc2/calculus-uc3m/src/site/notes/Home.md

 ### Youtube videos

-1) In general in life, you are strongly advised to check [3Blue1Brown's channel](https://www.youtube.com/c/3blue1brown/featured) because it contains beautiful videos explaining different concepts related to mathematics and physics in a clear and concise way using graphical animations that help conveying the message.
+1) In general in your life, you are strongly advised to check [3Blue1Brown's channel](https://www.youtube.com/c/3blue1brown/featured) because it contains beautiful videos explaining different concepts related to mathematics and physics in a clear and concise way, using graphical animations that help conveying the message.
 In particular, I suggest the playlist [essence of Calculus](https://www.youtube.com/c/3blue1brown/playlists) for a nice introduction to one-variable calculus.
 2) I did not have time to explore in detail [Trefor Bazett's Calculus playlists](https://www.youtube.com/c/DrTreforBazett/playlists), but I think it is another good place to start for having more graphical explanations of the arguments discussed in the course.

 ### Tools to help with exercises